cs1msa/WPIplus/UsingWPI+/An example of a classification experiment workflow/readme.md

 3. Final Dense output layer

 Training was conducted with the following parameters:
-🔹 128 tokens for abstracts
+- 128 tokens for abstracts
-🔹 256 tokens for descriptions and claims
+- 256 tokens for descriptions and claims
-🔹 3 epochs
+- Epochs: 3
-🔹 Batch size: 4
+- Batch size: 4

 ## Model Evaluation